-Remarkable nutritional treatment to prevent liver scarring (fibrosis, cirrhosis) and to heal the liver in cases of chronic hepatitis C and hepatitis B.
+Nutritional treatment to prevent liver scarring (fibrosis, cirrhosis) and to support the liver in cases of chronic hepatitis C and hepatitis B.

 One of the main treatments (along with chelation therapy, diet, and ozone therapy), that we have been using for cardiovascular disease is intravenous phosphatidyl choline therapy.
 We call this plaquex or essential lipid therapy for short.
 This is an essential lipid that has been used to reduce blockages in the arteries by stimulating the exchange of old, friable, fats on the plaque of artery wall with new flexible phosphatidyl choline.
 It is given intravenously because normally greater than 90% of an oral dose does not enter the general circulation and instead recirculates between the liver and GI system.